cj-mills/christianjmills/_posts/2021-12-16-Notes-on-Cover-Letters-for-Software-Engineers.md

 ## Overview

-Here are some notes I took while watching Mayuko's [video](https://www.youtube.com/watch?v=0USpL2kypUg) on finding software engineering job openings
+Here are some notes I took while watching Mayuko's [video](https://www.youtube.com/watch?v=0USpL2kypUg) on whether cover letters are worth it for software engineering jobs.